NickGrunert/master-thesis/modules/03_truth_compare.typ

     The discrepancy in the values, with some at 0.6 and others at 0.8, remains to be explained.
     However, it is evident that both values serve as at least adequate indicators for the correlation of scores.
     It is reasonable to hypothesize that this phenomenon is attributable to the scoring system's strong penalization of undersegmentation segmentations, which scores are completely nullified.
-    In contrast, the ground truth data's IOU values exhibit only a marginal sensitivity to such inaccuracies.
+    In contrast, the ground truth data's #abr("IoU") values exhibit only a marginal sensitivity to such inaccuracies.

     #subpar.grid(
       columns: 4,